goes-funky/integrations-testing-framework/readme.md

 def test_stream_example():
     tap_example.main()
 ```
-> **CAUTION:** Ignoring request attributes might result in multiple matches for a request.
+> **Caution:** Ignoring request attributes might result in multiple matches for a request.
 In that case next request that has not already been matched would be selected.

 ### Hide Sensitive Data in Request
 You can opt to replace value of certain parameters in requests query parameters, headers and body with dummy value, before saving requests to the file (generate=True).